PolySTAR-mtl/robomaster-2022-cv/doc/pipeline_on_jetson_from_scratch.md

 (we use python3 in the script, but just in case!)

-While you are at it, install `setuptools`, `scipy` and `filterpy` that are needed for tracking:
+While you are at it, install a few libraries that are needed for tracking:

-`sudo -H python -m pip install setuptools scipy numpy filterpy`
+`sudo -H python -m pip install cython setuptools scipy numpy filterpy`

 ## Configure ROS melodic to work with python 3.8